alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

 This section doesn't apply to `exception-handler-1` because it isn't using a replicaset.

-The general approach for rebooting machines in a mongo cluster is:
+The general approach for rebooting machines in a MongoDB cluster is:

 -   Check cluster status with `fab <environment> -H <host> mongo.status`
 -   Using `fab <environment> -H <host> mongo.safe_reboot`